sonar-idh/nerdl/README.md

 > Named Entity Recognition, Disambiguation and Linking

-This repository contains a proof of concept workflow for optical character recognition, named entity recognition, disambiguation and linking of digitized historical newspapers developed in the context of the [SoNAR (IDH)](http://sonar.fh-potsdam.de/) project.
+This repository contains a proof of concept workflow for optical character recognition, named entity recognition, disambiguation and linking of digitized historical newspapers developed by the [Berlin State Library (SBB)](https://github.com/StaatsbibliothekBerlin/) in the context of the [SoNAR (IDH)](http://sonar.fh-potsdam.de/) project.

+The individual components are based on state-of-the-art technologies from the [OCR-D](https://github.com/OCR-D) and [QURATOR](https://github.com/qurator-spk) projects.

-The workflow was evaluated and the results are published in [BIPRA-paper](https://www.degruyter.com/document/isbn/9783110691597/html).
+The workflow was evaluated and the results are published in [BIPRA](https://www.degruyter.com/document/isbn/9783110691597/html).

 ### About